 Next, submerge your piece of fabric in the tub and allow to soak for 15 minutes.
 If you have a smaller piece of fabric, adjust the proportions accordingly.
-This step may seem temping to skip, but the soda ash acts as an important fixer for the dye and helps active the color with the natural fibers of your fabric.
+This step may seem tempting to skip, but the soda ash acts as an important fixer for the dye and helps activate the color with the natural fibers of your fabric.

 When the timer dings, wring out all the excess liquid and carefully arrange the fabric to fit completely on your tray.
 Add as many twists or turns as you’d like for a more complicated design.

 Now it’s time to put the ice in ice dying and completely cover your piece of fabric with ice.
 Don’t worry if you can’t get your ice cubes to go all the way to the edges, the fabric will absorb the dye and spread throughout.

 Okaaaaay!
 Now for the fun part.
 Carefully begin to sprinkle your fiber reactive dye powder onto the surface of your ice.
 Less is definitely more here so start off slow.